dbemerydt/nutriStability/README.md

 ### Outputs
 Returns a plot as a pdf file with the curve and the nutristability value, and a plot of the crop-nutrient bipartite network.

+## nutriStability-stabilitySweep.py

+A script for sweeping over possible link-weights in order to determine appropriate weight for further analysis.

+### Inputs

+Takes country name.

+### Ouputs

+Saves a csv with each threshold value and the respective stability.

+## data/

+Contains all datasets necessary as input to compute nutristability.

+### production.csv

+Tonnes of each crop produced by each country each year.
+Retrieved from FAO at http://www.fao.org/faostat/en/#data/QCL/metadata.

+### prodPlusImp.csv

+Sum of tonnes of each crop produced and imported by each country each year.
+Retrieved from FAO at http://www.fao.org/faostat/en/#data/QCL/metadata.

+### servingSizes.csv

+Serving size of each crop, retrieved from USDA at https://data.nal.usda.gov/dataset/usda-branded-food-products-database.
+For crops that had multiple relevant entries in the dataset, the average of all relevant serving sizes was taken.
+Python reads the pkl version of this.

+### foodNutrients-frac.csv

+For each food-nutrient pair, grams of nutrient per gram of food.
+Retrieved from GENuS model at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0146976.

+### API_SP.POP.TOTL_DS2_en_csv_v2_63973.csv

+Population of each country each year.
+Retrieved from World Bank at https://data.worldbank.org/indicator/sp.pop.totl.